Celeo/archive_my_stuff/README.md

 ## Installing

 Download the latest release from the [releases tab](https://github.com/Celeo/archive_my_stuff/releases).
+If you don't run Linux, you'll need to clone the repo and build the binary yourself using [Rust](https://www.rust-lang.org/),

 ## Using